 - Don’t wait until you have the innovation perfected (it’ll never be); instead, test a prototype on a small sample market, collect valuable feedback, and refine as you go.

 - Put it on the market: gage the results, and continue utilizing user feedback to further refine.

 4 steps to launching a great innovation

 These steps are fundamental to launching a great innovation, but they’re only the surface.
 For your innovation process to truly thrive, here are four essentials:

 When embarking on the innovation journey, it’s important to never lose your sense of “why” — your innovation’s basic purpose.
 The problem your innovation solves should take priority over often-distracting factors such as how “fun” it looks or how “trendy” it appears.
 Even the prettiest of products won’t succeed if they lose sight of the fundamental pain points: indeed, over three fourths of innovation failures are due to missing the markets’ real needs.

 To cultivate a true innovation culture, your R&D team shouldn’t operate alone.
 The most effective innovative processes encourage collaboration within all aspects of production — think: investors, field experts, marketers, manufacturers and distributors — as they know valuable aspects of production you’ve probably never even considered.

 Further, the best collaborations include the customers themselves.
-It’s vital to involve the customer experience — if the ones innovating have never even experienced the problem they’re trying to fix, this is a problem.
+It’s vital to involve the customer experience — if the one innovation has never even experienced the problem they’re trying to fix, this is a problem.
 Also consider the fresh input of non-buyers with unmet needs and “lead users” who need solutions to issues sooner than the general market.

 Does your company offer the freedom and space to consider these diverse, real-world perspectives?